Rabbit hemorrhagic disease: North and South America

+United States and Canada

 Isolated outbreaks of RHDVa in domestic rabbits have occurred in the United States, the first of which was in Iowa in 2000.
 In 2001, outbreaks occurred in Utah, Illinois, and New York.
 More recent outbreaks of RHDVa have occurred in 2005 in Indiana and 2018 in Pennsylvania.
 Each of these outbreaks was contained and was the result of separate but indeterminable introductions of RHDVa.
 RHDVa does not affect the native cottontail and jackrabbits in the United States, so the virus did not become endemic.

 The first report of RHDV2 virus in North America was on a farm in Québec, in 2016.
 In 2018, a larger outbreak occurred in feral European rabbits on Delta and Vancouver Island, British Columbia.
 The disease was confirmed later that year in a pet rabbit in Ohio.
 In July 2019, the first case of RHDV2 in Washington was confirmed in a pet rabbit from Orcas Island.
 RHDV2 have been reported in domestic rabbits in Washington and New York.

 In 2020, outbreaks of the disease in domestic rabbits, as well as cottontail rabbits and hares, have been reported in Arizona, New Mexico, Colorado, Texas, Nevada, California and Utah.
 Affected wildlife include mountain cottontail rabbits (Sylvilagus nutalli), desert cottontail rabbits (S. audubonii), antelope jackrabbits (L. alleni), and black-tailed jackrabbits (L. californicus).
 The virus circulating in the Southwest United States is distinct from the RHDV2 isolated from New York, Washington, Ohio, and British Columbia, Canada.
 The sources of these outbreaks are unknown.

 In June 2022, a case occurred in Hawaii.
 It was first confirmed in a neutered hare on Maui.
 Department of Agriculture inspectors began testing after becoming aware of 9 rabbit deaths on a Maui farm.

+Mexico

 Mexico experienced an outbreak of RHDVa in domestic rabbits from 1989 to 1991, presumably following the importation of rabbit meat from the People's Republic of China.
 Strict quarantine and depopulation measures were able to eradicate the virus, and the country was officially declared to be RHD-free in 1993.

 A second outbreak of RHD in domestic rabbits began in the state of Chihuahua in April 2020 and has since spread to Sonora, Baja California, Baja California Sur, Coahuila, and Durango.
+As of 2021 and 2022, a RHD outbreak occurred in Hidalgo and the Mexico City Metropolitan Area.
+A mass disinfectant and vaccination campaign was ordered by the Directorate of Agricultural Development and over 390 thousand rabbits have received vaccinations.
+It has been confirmed ever since then, that the disease is present In Central Mexico.